Jaimie Thomas: College career

-Thomas sat out the 2004 season as a redshirt.
+Thomas sat out the 2004 season as a redshirt at the University of Maryland, College Park.
 He served as a member of the scout team and was named the offensive scout team player of the week in the practices leading up to the game against Northern Illinois.
 In 2005, Thomas saw action in all 11 games, including one start at the left guard position, and recorded three "big" blocks while allowing one sack in 162 plays.
 Before the 2006 season, head coach Ralph Friedgen suspended Thomas and tackle Jared Gaither from summer practice for two weeks due to unspecified team rules violations.
 Friedgen said that they were not in any legal trouble, and they returned after serving the suspension.

 In 2006, he played in all 13 games including three starts at left guard.
 Thomas was part of the offensive line responsible for opening lanes for tailbacks Lance Ball and Keon Lattimore, who rushed for over 1,400 combined yards.
 The unit allowed 19 sacks, the second-best tally in the Atlantic Coast Conference (ACC).

 In 2007, Thomas played in eight games as a left guard, including seven starts, before he suffered a fractured right fibula against Virginia.
 The Washington Times correlated Maryland's defeat in that game to the loss of Thomas.
 Up to that point, Thomas had helped Ball and Lattimore again rush for almost 1,600 yards, and helped quarterback Chris Turner become the third-most efficient passer in the ACC.

 In 2008, he played in all 13 games, including 12 starts.
 That season, the offensive line allowed Da'Rel Scott to rush for 1,133 yards and Turner to throw for 2,516 yards, the seventh-highest single-season passing mark in school history.
 Before the season, he had been named an Athlon and Lindy's preseason second-team All-ACC player.
 The Associated Press and Atlantic Coast Sports Media Association named him an All-ACC honorable mention.